mayteeyok/swift_dynamics/README.md

 ## Detail

-This application use NavigationDrawer for show 3 menus:
+This application using NavigationDrawer for show 3 menus:

 ### To Do List